Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 ## Deriving wheel speeds

-We'll start with our desired speed, that we will express in the chassis frame:
+We'll start with our desired velocity, that we will express in the chassis frame:

 $$
 s =